 - Visas (if applicable) & any other administrative costs

 - Any charged activity not mentioned in the program

 - Rental of personal equipment (sleeping bag, water bottle, flashlight, etc.)

 - Additional costs due to personal problems (health, loss of luggage, etc.).

 - Average altitude during this tour will be 3600 m.

-– Weather can change.
-We advice you to prepare all necessary equipment for the case of snow, rain, wind.
+- Weather can change.
+We advise you to prepare all the necessary equipment for the case of snow, rain, wind.
 Nights can be very cold.